All Episodes

 And I brought this up often in the 2016 campaign, that abuse women as a matter of course.

-And then you look at, okay, well, we're gonna take millions of dollars from these countries because and they'll buy our silence.
+And then you look at, okay, well, we're going to take millions of dollars from these countries because they'll buy our silence.

 And I'm like, no, that's not good enough for me.

-Or looking at the border from the from the human trafficking side side of young girls or the 90% of heroin, or now the fentanyl that is, you know, we're losing 300 kids across the country a week.
+Or looking at the border from the human trafficking side of young girls or the 90% of heroin or now the fentanyl that is, you know, we're losing 300 kids across the country a week.

-You know, where you go back to countries that are offering, you know, millions of millions of dollars for silence, and you know, look at how they treat gays and lesbians.
+You know, you go back to countries that are offering, you know, millions and millions of dollars for silence and, you know, look at how they treat gays and lesbians.

 They kill them just for who they are.